Update – July 25, 2022

 People with asthma may be covered under the Americans with Disabilities Act (ADA).
 Under this act, people with disabilities can ask for reasonable accommodations so they can work.
 If your work requests won’t create a hardship for your employer, you can ask for accommodations.

 But the ADA also says if an accommodation could cause harm to other people, then a business does not need to provide the accommodation.
 If a person with asthma is coughing and not wearing a mask, they might be exposing other people to COVID-19.
-So in this case, the employer could require the person with asthma to stay home or wear a face mask.
+In this case, the employer could require the person with asthma to stay home or wear a face mask.

 If your company requires a face mask, try to find one that works for you.
 Refer to the mask suggestions above.